 Be upbeat, positive & patient.

-This time brings opportunities too – like eating together, talking together & building happy memories that will last a lifetime in spite of this terrible virus.
+This time brings opportunities too – like eating together, talking together & building happy memories that will last a lifetime in spite of the changes.

 I hope that helps.